 NEW FOREST CICADA

-Common in the rest of Europe the New Forest Cicada is the last of its kind in the UK.
+The New Forest Cicada is the last of its kind in the UK.

 Cicadas are not insects that are usually associated with the UK, instead, their distinctive calls tend to conjure up images of hot and exotic locations.
 However, there is one species of cicada that is native to England, the New Forest Cicada.
 In the middle of the 20th century, over a hundred of these insects were heard calling in one location in the New Forest, which must have been an incredible sound.
 Sadly, it has now been over 20 years since the cicada was last recorded in England.
 This means that there is a high chance that the species is now extinct.
 But we are not giving up hope and are continuing the search!